The Platypus – For Teachers and Parents

 Drama Project Suggestions:

 The story, ‘The Platypus,’ can be performed as a drama.
-Using the written version as the basis for a script, develop a performance with your students, incorporating scenic art similar to indigenous Australian art.
+Download the Storyteller’s Theatre script here as the foundation to develop a performance with your students.

 How the World Began: Creation in Myths and Legends by Gilly Cameron-Cooper